Post-Discectomy Rehabilitation | Shift Spinal Health

 Bespoke.
 Assessed.
 Clinically directed.

-There is no fixed protocol for post-surgical decompression — and there shouldn't be.
-Your program is designed around your specific surgery, how long ago it was, your current imaging, residual symptoms, and functional presentation.
+There's no fixed protocol for post-surgical decompression — and there shouldn't be.
+Any program is designed around your specific surgery, how long ago it was, your current imaging, residual symptoms, and functional presentation.

-Investment is determined following assessment — we don't apply a standard price to a non-standard situation.
+Any investment is determined after assessment — we don't apply a standard price to a non-standard situation.

 What the Assessment Covers